Jamazi4/bimcat/node-notes.md

 UI:

-- and dynamic props
 - save control state to user's profile? - add control presets?
 - highlight wrong links - at least to wrong input type will be easy - then also eval errors
 - lock/hide node menu buttons
 - color picker in output node
-- addNode menu to have search - and display under right click
 - regions with color and name (SVG)
 - measure tool